1. Allows sufficient preparation time

 Filing your self-assessment sooner will give you more notice on the tax that will be due, so you can make plans to ease your cash flow by making provisions over the next few months.

-3. Allows tax planning consideration
+3. Allows you to consider tax planning

 4. Speeds up tax refunds (but not tax bills)